Localization of Syncfusion® WinUI controls

 NOTE

-We recommend setting the above code before the InitializeComponent method if you have added a .resw file to your project.
-Otherwise, it may cause the project to crash.
+We recommend setting the ApplicationLanguages.PrimaryLanguageOverride property before the InitializeComponent method call if you have added a .resw file to your project.
+Otherwise, it may cause the app to crash.
+The supported culture codes can be used as the language value (e.g., de for German).

 The following screenshot illustrates how the localization is applied to the datagrid based on the defined language to the ApplicationLanguages.PrimaryLanguageOverride property.